stigtsp/jfpg/README.md

 	jfpg -d -f file.pdf.jfpg

+Decrypt "file.pdf.jfpg" with a password piped from stdin

+	echo "passw0rd" | jfpg -d -S -f test.jfpg

-You will need to create a new set of keys when you first use JFPG for signing/verifying or asymmetric encryption/decryption.
+You will need to create a new set of keys when you first use jfpg for signing/verifying or asymmetric encryption/decryption.
 This will 2 keypairs, a pair of Curve25519 keys for encryption/decryption and a pair of Ed25519 keys for signing.
 It takes your desired key ID (name, email, etc) as its only required option.
 Secret keys will be separately encrypted and you will be asked to provide a passphrase for each.

+Passphrases are read from the tty by default.
+The -S option will cause jfpg to read them from stdin, making it easier to use jfpg in a script.
+However, this exposes your passphrase to anyone who can run ps on your machine, so use it with care.

-Key generation and symmetric encryption (using the "-c" option) will derive an encryption key from a passphrase, using Argon2d.
+Key generation and symmetric encryption (using the "-c" option) will derive the encryption key from a passphrase, using Argon2d.
 The rounds parameter for Argon2 can be invoked with "-r" and the amount of RAM used, in mebibytes, can be specified with the "-m" option.
 The defaults below are used if you do not specify anything.